zzokm/gpa/README.md

 ### Adding Courses Manually

-1. Enter your course name (optional)
+1. Enter your course code (e.g., "CS111", "MA214") or course name
+   - As you type, a dropdown will appear with matching course suggestions
+   - Select a course from the dropdown to automatically fill in the course name and credit hours
+   - You can also manually enter any course name without using the autocomplete
-2. Select the number of credit hours (0-3)
+2. Select the number of credit hours (0-3) if not automatically filled
 3. Choose a grade
 4. Click "Add Course"